chloelin07x/Erudite/README.md

    python -m uvicorn main:app --reload
    ```
 6. It will be locally hosted on http://localhost:5173/

+### Optional
+PgAdmin4 can be used to inspect the PostgreSQL database.

 ## Implementation
 Erudite was made by first creating [Pydantic] schemas, an [SQLAlchemy] models for a normalised database, and a RESTful API (via [FastAPI]) that queries the database.
 The frontend was created using [React], [HeroIcons] (https://heroicons.com/outline), [Mui] (https://mui.com), and [Tailwind CSS].
 I use [CORSMiddleware] and [Axios] to allow the frontend to access the endpoints.
 It mainly uses React's useState and useEffect methods to initially load data from the database and also create the responsive interface.